-Last summer, the StarTribune reported that the number of houses on the market for sale would rise and days on market would increase.
+Not too long ago the StarTribune reported that the number of houses on the market for sale would rise and days on market would increase.
 But in fact, the exact opposite has occurred.

-According to the most recent report by the Minneapolis Area Realtors, sales prices are rising, days on market are declining, and the inventory of homes for sale is hitting all-time lows.
 The biggest reason for the strong performance of the housing market in Minneapolis may have to do with a change in city zoning.